sonic-net/DASH/documentation/general/dash-sai-pipeline-packet-flow.md

 #### 5.4.4.
 Encap preservation

 Sometimes, depends on the scenario to implement, the customer might want to preserve certain original encaps in the outgoing traffic.
-For example, say we receive a packet with structure: overlay -> underlay -> tunnel1 -> tunnel2.
-And we want to remove or update underlay, preserve tunnel1 and remove tunnel2.
-This gives us the problem of handling all the CRUD combinations of all encaps, including structure changes: after removing underlay, should tunnel0 becomes underlay or should we keep it as tunnel0?
+For example, say we receive a packet with structure: overlay -> underlay0 -> underlay1 -> underlay2.
+And we want to remove or update underlay0, preserve underlay1 and remove underlay2.
+This gives us the problem of handling all the CRUD combinations of all encaps, including structure changes: after removing underlay0, should underlay1 becomes underlay0 or should we keep it as underlay1?
 All these things affects the encap related routing actions and final packet we create.

 Since all the encap information is preserved in the metadata bus for flow creation anyway, to solve this problem, we can simply recreate them in anyway we want with routing action: `tunnel_from_encap`.
 It allows the source and target encap and their override value being set, which allows us to preserve the encaps in anyway we want and also ensures the clarity of final transformation that we are doing in the end.